mikeshulman/narya/README.md

 ```
 Of course, the term given to `solve` can contain other holes, which will be printed and can themselves be solved later.
 The term solving a hole is parsed and typechecked *in the context where the hole was created*: thus it can refer by name to variables that were in the context at that point (like `X` above) and constants that were defined at that point, and use notations that were in effect at that point, but not constants or notations that were defined later.

 The identification of holes by sequential number is, of course, rather fragile: adding or removing a hole changes the numbers of all the holes after that point.
 For this reason the `solve` command is only allowed in interactive mode.
-Indeed, it is intended as a backend for (so-far unimplemented) editor commands that solve holes identified positionally as in Agda, and as a primitive for (so-far unimplemented) tactic proofs as in Coq and Lean; and in both of those cases the hole numbers will be managed programmatically rather than by the user.
+Indeed, it is intended primarily as a backend for a so-far unimplemented ProofGeneral command that solve holes identified positionally as in Agda, and as a primitive for (so-far unimplemented) tactic proofs as in Coq and Lean; and in both of those cases the hole numbers will be managed programmatically rather than by the user.

 If you have forgotten the context and type of a hole that were displayed when it was created, you can re-display them with the command `show hole HOLE` which displays the context and type of a specific open hole by number, or `show holes` which displays the context and type of all the currently open holes.
+In ProofGeneral mode the key command `C-c C-?` issues `show holes`, while `C-c C-t` issues `show hole` with the hole number inferred automatically from the cursor position (which must be over an open hole).

 ## Record types and tuples